turper2024/cultural-mechanics/README.md

 external book not included in this package.
 Read the book rather than asking ChatGPT to reconstruct its method from the supplied theory files.

+The already uploaded
-One optional file is `build/md/0050-culture-mechanics-analogies.semantic-inventory.md`.
-ChatGPT may request it even when your question does not mention an analogy, if a controlled comparison can clarify a mechanism, expose a boundary, or suggest a possible test.
+`build/md/0050-culture-mechanics-analogies.semantic-inventory.md` may be relevant even when your question does not mention an analogy, if a controlled comparison can clarify a mechanism, expose a boundary, or suggest a possible test.
 It also contains explicitly labelled mappings to selected neighbouring theories, including Julian Jaynes and Joscha Bach, and the discourse theory of Torfing, Laclau, and Mouffe, together with Venkatesh Rao's account of script unraveling.
 It should pair the inventory with the primary theory source and must not treat resemblance as evidence.
+Its propagator mapping distinguishes typed state, transition operator, memory, forcing, observation, quotient compatibility, attracting regimes, and hysteresis without asserting a universal culture equation or treating dynamic stability as truth or legitimacy.
 Its nuclear-reactor mapping uses Pageau's Grail question to audit whom or what produced capability serves while keeping capability, drive valence, destructive sublimation, un-reason, and Ragnarök trajectory distinct.
 Its *Emperor's New Clothes* mapping shows how a self-sealing status test and